Advertiser disclosure

 How Many Times Can You Take the ACT?

 Now that you know how many times you can take the ACT, let’s dig into how to use this information.
-We’ll go over how many times students typically take the test, and how to prepare for it.
-Then, we’ll discuss how scores typically improve, and how you can use the ACT superscore to your advantage.
-Finally, we’ll help you strategize how best to balance your SAT and ACT preparations.
-Let’s get into it:
+We’ll go over how many times students typically take the test, how scores typically improve, how you can use the ACT superscore to your advantage, and help you strategize how best to balance your SAT and ACT preparations.
+Let’s get into it!

 Related: Scholarships360’s free scholarship search tool